 Not Taking Safety Precautions.
-Pool vacs add a bot and a long cord to your pool area.
+Pool vacs add a bot and long power cords to your pool area.
 Be very careful when it comes to tripping or stumbling hazards.
 Even falling onto the bot in the pool can result in some serious injuries.
 Pool bots should be used while the pool is empty, but we know it can be tough to find time when a pool is both uncovered and not in use.
 Be careful no matter what.

 Forgetting Other Pool Care: A pool bot does filter out dirt and scrub the walls, but that’s all it does.
 You can’t just forget about other types of pool care.
 Whether it’s you or a pool service, you need to make sure that the chemical balance of the pool remains optimal and that run times and temperature are both set as recommended.
 Improper chemical balances or temperatures will cause problems with algae and decay no matter how many pool bots you throw in.

 What Else You Should Think About

 When looking for the best pool vacuum robot, remember to find one that works with your pool size, pool surface materials, electrical system, and pool shape.
 That’s a lot of variables!
 Research is your friend here – and remember, you can always call a pool cleaner or similar service and ask about which of our picks would be best for your pool situation.
 Ideally, you want to find a model that can cover every square inch of your pool!
 You can also check out pricing, specs and reviews of popular models on Amazon.com.
 This little video gives you an idea of how to start your pool vac, and there are also many resources on maintaining your pool chemical balance.
 Speaking of maintenance, you can save money with careful DIY maintenance on your pool bot – just remember to take safety precautions!